 CHRO is a founding member of the Myanmar Indigenous Peoples/Ethnic Nationalities Network, a 28-member alliance working on indigenous rights issues from across the ethnic states and regions in Myanmar

-CHRO is an affiliate member of the Network for Human Rights Documentation – Burma (ND-Burma), a Thai-Burma border-based group consisting of human rights organizations working on documentation and advocacy.
-The network maintains a common data-base of documented incidents of human rights abuses from across the country.
+CHRO is a member of the Network for Human Rights Documentation – Burma (ND-Burma), a group consisting of 13 human rights organizations working on documentation and advocacy.
+The network collaborates on documentation and maintains a shared database, and works towards transitional justice, truth and reconciliation.

 REGIONAL